• Skip to primary navigation

 Search Operation Using List Interface:

-List interface provides some methods for search an element and returns the numeric position of those elements.
+The list interface provides some methods for searching for an element and returns the numeric position of those elements.
 Those methods are :

 int indexOf(Object o)